Fyodor Pavlov-Andreevich: Performance

 Pavlov-Andreevich's artistic practice focuses on three subjects: the distance between the spectator and the work of art in performance, the temporality and vulnerability of the human body, and the connection between the sacred and the obscene.

-As British art historian Adrian Heathfield puts it, ‘...Fyodor is making powerful work in a performance art lineage that deals with power, bodies and participation.
-He’s also something of brilliant interventionist - his Foundling performances have caused quite a stir...’
+British art historian Adrian Heathfield described Pavlov-Andreevich's practice as follows: ‘Fyodor is making powerful work in a performance art lineage that deals with power, bodies and participation.
+He’s also something of brilliant interventionist – his Foundling performances have caused quite a stir.’

+Curatorial practice

+Beginning the 2000s, Pavlov-Andreevich served as director of the Solyanka State Gallery in Moscow, the country's first gallery dedicated to live art.